flutter/website/tutorial.md

-widget, which builds a number of useful widgets at the root of your app, including a [`Navigator`](http://docs.domokit.org/flutter/material/Navigator-class.html), which manages a stack of widgets identified by strings, also know as "routes".
+widget, which builds a number of useful widgets at the root of your app, including a [`Navigator`](http://docs.domokit.org/flutter/material/Navigator-class.html), which manages a stack of widgets identified by strings, also known as "routes".
 The
 [`Navigator`](http://docs.domokit.org/flutter/material/Navigator-class.html)
 lets you transition smoothly between screens of your application.
 Using the